-There are no issues with using bath bombs whilst breastfeeding but simply use comon sense.
+There are no issues with using bath bombs whilst breastfeeding but simply use common sense.

 Ensure the essential oils and fragrances are not too heavy.
-If you have used a bath bomb very recently before a feeding session, you might want to be more vigilant with your pre feed sanitisation.
+If you have used a bath bomb very recently before a feeding session, you might want to be more vigilant with your pre-feed sanitization.

-Breastmilk contain antibacterial properties anyway, but it would always be better for baby if your nipple didn’t taste like lavender to start with.
+Breastmilk contains antibacterial properties anyway, but it would always be better for the baby if your nipple didn’t taste like lavender to start with.

-Although this is more likely to put baby off a meal rather than have adverse health affects.
+Although this is more likely to put the baby off a meal rather than have adverse health effects.